26 Jun How to Tell If Your Abdominal Muscles Were Damaged or Torn During Pregnancy

 Impact of Pregnancy on Abdominal Muscles

 Pregnancy can significantly impact your abdominal muscles, as your growing belly places increased pressure on these muscles, causing them to stretch and weaken.
-One of the most common issues faced by pregnant and postpartum women is a condition called diastasis recti, which refers to the separation of the rectus abdominis muscles along the midline of the abdomen.
+One issue often faced by pregnant and postpartum women is a condition called diastasis recti, which refers to the separation of the rectus abdominis muscles along the midline of the abdomen.
 This separation can lead to weakened core strength, lower back pain, and an increased risk of hernias.

 Hormonal changes during pregnancy also contribute to the weakening of abdominal muscles.
 The hormone relaxin, which is released during pregnancy, causes the connective tissues in your body to become more elastic to accommodate the growing foetus and prepare for childbirth.
 While this increased flexibility is necessary, it can also lead to overstretched and weakened abdominal muscles.